- Bursar's Office at University Park

 How can I pay my semester bill?

-The Bursar's Office accepts payment for the semester bill by personal check (payable to Pennsylvania State University), money orders, cashier's check and cash.
-Mastercard, Discover and Echeck are available on LionPATH ONLY.
+The Bursar's Office accepts payment for the semester bill by personal check (payable to The Pennsylvania State University), money orders, cashier's check, and cash.
+Discover, Mastercard, Visa, American Express, and Echeck are available on LionPATH ONLY.

 Where can I pay my bill?